 The battery will discharge when the electrolyte concentration in the two half cells is the same.

 An electrolytic cell consists of two electrodes immersed in a tank containing an electrolyte.
-Generally, the electrolyte consists of two electrolyte solutions that can exchange ions through a salt bridge or a porous septum.
+Generally, the electrolyte comprises two electrolyte solutions that can exchange ions through a salt bridge or a porous septum.

 An oxidation reaction occurs at the anode.
 On the other hand, a reduction reaction occurs at the cathode.
 The result is that a redox reaction occurs in the cell that takes advantage of external electrical energy to produce it.

 The signs of the poles are reversed with respect to a galvanic cell.
-In an electrolytic cell the anode is the positive pole, while the cathode is the negative pole.
+For example, the anode is the positive pole in an electrolytic cell, while the cathode is the negative pole.

 Electrochemical cells are made up of two half-elements, also called half cells.

 These semi-elements are kept separated by a semi-permeable membrane or are contained in separate containers connected by a salt bridge.
-By connecting the half elements, a half element releases electrons through the oxidation reaction.
+A half part releases electrons through the oxidation reaction by connecting the half elements.
 In turn, these electrons are transferred to the other to trigger the reduction reaction.